1916/1917 MacRobertson’s / Village Maid / Wills / British American Tobacco Sports of the World Set

 - British American Tobacco – full color and blank back

-- Village Maid Tobacco – full color with Village Maid stamp in gold foil area on back
+- Village Maid Confectionery – full color with Village Maid stamp in gold foil area on back

-- Village Maid Tobacco – full color with no stamp in gold foil area on back
+- Anonymous or Village Maid Confectionery – full color with no stamp in gold foil area on back

 - Wills Tobacco – full color with Wills ad on back

 Three different fronts of the cards were produced as shown here.
-One is a full-color with the Wills name, another is a full-color with no name (both British American Tobacco and Village Maid), and the third is the two-color (MacRobertson’s).
+One is a full-color with the Wills name, another is a full-color with no name (both British American Tobacco and Village Maid), and the third is the two-color (MacRobertson’s and British American Tobacco).

-Believed to be printed in 1916 (MacRobertson’s) and 1917 (others), the cards included 50 in the set.
+Believed to be printed in 1916 and/or 1917, there were 50 cards included in the set.
 To American collectors, the baseball card, pictured here, is the key.
 It features a generic scene of two teams with a pitcher, batter, catcher, and umpire.
 It is clearly not just a sandlot game for a few reasons.

 First, there’s the matter of the umpire since not all informal games would have that luxury.
 And not only do the pitcher and catcher have the same uniform, there is also a large crowd in the background.
 That said, the card appears to be feature only generic players and specific teams are not named.